jaedmunt/my_crypto_web3_notes/warnings.md

   -Safety is a personal responsibility.
 The need to remain safe is a need to learn and understand what we are doing.

+## 2. Token verification

-## 2. testnet tokens can be named anything - verification is needed by comparing the details of the token as tokens can be spoofed by name only.
+Testnet tokens can be named anything - verification is needed by comparing the details of the token as tokens can be spoofed by name only.
 Token Contract (WITH 18 Decimals)

 Etherscan and associated scans such as BSCscan can be used to get information about a token and verify authenticity